Jasper Skytram: All You NEED to Know Before Visiting

 It is recommended to make reservations on the Jasper SkyTram on busy summer days and to save time, but it is not 100% necessary.
 Though, popular times do sell out.

 If you plan to do any more hiking in the area, plan for 4 hours.
 We personally spent around 4-5 hours enjoying the Jasper SkyTram the day we scrambled Indian Ridge.
-However, as you can see from these photos we’ve been up multiple times and always stay different time periods.
+However, as you can see from these photos, we’ve been up multiple times and always stay for different time periods.

 How Long Can You Stay At the Top of the Jasper Skytram?